Pazoia/JavaScript30_day-23_Speech-Synthesis/README.md

 Features:
 * Multiple voices to choose from.
-* Speech rate of voice can be manipulated.
+* Speech rate can be manipulated.
-* Speech pitch of voice can also be manipulated.
+* Speech pitch can also be manipulated.